- Clerks' Offices

-2. To develop basic tasks such as turning in daily homework and weekly progress reports that holds juveniles accountable for their academic progress, attendance and behavior at school.
+2. To develop basic tasks such as turning in daily homework and weekly progress reports in efforts to hold juveniles accountable for their academic progress, attendance and behavior at school.

 3. To provide consistent monitoring of clear and relevant standards with immediate consequences for failure to comply with the conditions of the program such as daily school attendance and turning in daily and weekly progress reports signed by teachers and parents.
-Failure to comply with these conditions may result in weekend detention, Work Detail, Youth In Progress class, or an alternative sanction such as additional community service or an assigned report.
+Failure to comply with these conditions may result in weekend detention, work detail, attend Youth In Progress Class, or an alternative sanction such as additional community service or an assigned report.

-4. In order to complete the program, juveniles must get "C's" or better on two consecutive nine-week report cards, graduate from High School, or obtain their G.E.D.
+5. In order to complete the program, juveniles must get "C's" or better on two nine-week report cards consecutively, graduate from High School, or obtain their G.E.D.
 Each juvenile who successfully completes "Grade Court" is offered a full two-year tuition scholarship at San Juan College.

-Grade Court was conceived by Chief District Judge, Paul R. Onuska after many years of unsuccessful attempts at making school performance a primary component of Juvenile Probation Supervision.
+Grade Court was started in January 1997 by a Chief District Judge to make school performance a primary component of Juvenile Probation Supervision Services.

-In the beginning, many students questioned the Judge’s commitment to them, the program, and their education.
+Many students questioned the Judge's commitment to them, the program, and their education.
 Few believed they would receive consequences for truancy or failing to turn in their daily homework and weekly progress sheets.
-During the first few months several students were sent to weekend detention and began to learn about responsibility.
-As students returned to the monthly Grade Court sessions, they began to hear more about the relevance of education to the success they would experience in their life.
-They began to learn that through “hard work,” they could be successful and improve their grades.
+They soon learned the consequences of failing to follow the program's rules.
+As students returned to the monthly Grade Court Sessions, they began to hear more about the relevance of education to the success they would experience in their life.
+They began to learn that through "hard work", they could be successful and improve their grades.

-Parents of juveniles are made party to the petition by assuming the responsibility of supervising their children.
-Violations are exposed quickly and sanctions are enforced immediately.
-Through these measures, the judicial system is providing 24-hour structure in the community and encouraging discipline and self-esteem in delinquent youth.
-Parents are also required to complete a parenting class during the time their child is on the program.
+Parents of juveniles are made party to the petition.
+Violations are exposed quickly and immediate sanctions are enforced.
+As a result, the judicial system is providing structure in the community and encouraging discipline and self-esteem in delinquent youth.

-In July 1998, less than two years since inception, Grade Court was honored with an Achievement Award presented to the 11th Judicial District by the National Court Managers Association at their annual meeting that convened in San Antonio, Texas.
+In July 1998, Grade Court was honored with an Achievement Award presented to the 11th Judicial District by the National Court Managers Association.

-In addition, the Grade Court Program is now the strong educational component of the Districts Juvenile Drug Court program and is funded through the Eleventh Judicial Districts general fund.
+The Grade Court Program provides the educational component of the District's Juvenile Drug Court and is funded through the Eleventh Judicial District's general fund.